bzgec/UM34C_BT/README.md

 `build/um34c -f 20 -q 500`
 * Set record current threshold in cA (at which current measuring mAh and mWh starts).
 Here we set it to 5cA which is 0.05A:
 `build/um34c -i 5`
+* If GUI is not used (for example program runned in background) use `-n` flag, example of programm running in background:
+`build/um34c -f 4 -q 500 -r -csv -i 5 -n > /dev/null &`
+    * To kill program like that run `ps aux | grep um34c` and than `kill yourPID` where 'yourPID' is PID you got from command before.

 ## In application
 * Press `h` to display/close help